In an effort

 give me an idea of their methods.
 They use 30% shadow, I think.

-Then, further out town and up another hill side, to find Pineview Cacti Nursery.
+Then, further out down and up another hill side, to find Pineview Cacti Nursery.
 It

 is a long walk, but I manages to find it.
 I can see some rather huge tunnels